How to Select the Ideal Linear Shaft for Your Application

 - Load Distribution: Distribute loads evenly across the linear shaft to prevent localised wear and stress concentrations.
 Proper load distribution contributes to a longer shaft life.

 - Protection: Implement protective measures like shaft covers, bellows, or seals to shield the shaft from environmental factors such as moisture, dust, and abrasive particles.
-By doing this, you improve the longevity of linear shifts in your applications.
+By doing this, you improve the longevity of linear shafts in your applications.

 - Replacement of Worn Components: When inspections reveal significant wear or damage, promptly replace worn components.
 Delaying replacement can lead to further damage and decreased system performance.